microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ✏️ Lab scenario
 ---

-In this part of the lab, our goal is to collect and combine daily files from a cloud directory.
-The number of files in this directory will increase over time, so we need to create a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) data preparation solution that can handle this growth.
+In this section of the lab, our objective is to gather and merge daily files from a cloud directory.
+As the number of files in this directory will grow over time, it is essential to develop a data preparation solution that can accommodate this expansion.
+To achieve this, we need to create a future-proofed data preparation solution that can handle this growth1.

+Please note that the term *future-proofed* refers to a solution that is designed to remain effective and relevant as conditions change over time.
+For more information on future-proofing queries, you can refer to the [Power Query best practices](https://learn.microsoft.com/power-query/best-practices#future-proofing-queries) documentation.

 ### Premium license mode

-First, we need to go to a new, empty or non-production workspace and check if it has a capacity assigned.
-If not, we can enable it by choosing one of these options below.
+We'll begin by navigating to a new, empty, or non-production workspace to check if a capacity has been assigned to the workspace.
+If not, we can enable it by following these steps:

-1. To access the settings, we’ll click the **Settings** option in the top right corner of the workspace.
+1. Click the **Settings** option located in the top right corner of the workspace to access the settings.

     ![Workspace toolbar](./media/WorkspaceToolbar.png)

-1. To check the licensing mode, within the **Settings** pane click the **Premium** tab.
-Then we’ll make sure one of the following modes is enabled before selecting our capacity within the **License capacity** drop down list and then **Apply** to save before selecting **X** to close the window.
+1. Within the **Settings** pane, navigate to the **Premium** tab to check the licensing mode.
+Ensure that one of the following modes is enabled:

     **License mode:**
     - [Premium capacity](https://docs.microsoft.com/power-bi/admin/service-premium-gen2-faq)
     - [Fabric capacity](https://learn.microsoft.com/fabric/enterprise/buy-subscription#buy-an-azure-sku)
     - [Trial](https://learn.microsoft.com/fabric/get-started/fabric-trial)

-    1. Select your capacity within the **License capacity** drop down list.
+    1. Once you have verified the licensing mode, select your desired capacity from the **License capacity** drop-down list.

-    1. Select **Apply** to continue and then the **X** in the top right corner of the window to close.
+    1. Click **Apply** to save your changes and the **X** in the top right corner of the window to close the **Settings** pane.

     ![License mode](./Media/LicenseMode.png)

 ## Lakehouse storage

-We'll start by creating a lakehouse, which is a data architecture platform for storing, managing, and analyzing structured and unstructured data in a single location.
-It is a flexible and scalable solution that allows organizations to handle large volumes of data using a variety of tools and frameworks to process and analyze that data.
+To begin, we will create a **Lakehouse**, which is a data architecture platform that enables the storage, management, and analysis of structured and unstructured data.
+This flexible and scalable solution allows organizations to handle large volumes of data using a variety of tools and frameworks to process and analyze that data.

 Learn more about [lakehouses in Microsoft Fabric](https://learn.microsoft.com/fabric/data-engineering/lakehouse-overview)

 ---

-1. With our workspace, select **New** and then **Show all**.
+1. In your workspace, select **New** and then **Show all**.

     ![Show all items](./Media/ShowAllItems.png)